needle-mirror/com.unity.polyspatial.visionos/Documentation~/Install.md

 Additional packages in the project might be updated during the install process if required to satisfy version dependencies.

-After you install the Apple visionOS XR Plugin, you can choose whether your app launches in VR or windowed mode with the **App Mode** setting.
+After you install the Apple visionOS XR Plugin, you can choose whether your app launches in Metal or windowed mode with the **App Mode** setting.
 You can access this setting in **Apple visionOS** section under **XR Plug-in Management** in your **Project Settings**.
-If you choose the remaining option, **Mixed Reality - Volume or Immersive Space**, Unity offers to install the PolySpatial packages for you.
+If you choose one of the remaining options, **RealityKit with PolySpatial** or **Hybrid - Switch between Metal and RealityKit**, Unity offers to install the PolySpatial packages for you.

 > [!NOTE]
 > You cannot change **App Mode** at runtime.
-For example, you cannot launch an app in Windowed mode and then change to VR or MR mode.
+For example, you cannot launch an app in Windowed mode and then change to Metal, RealityKit, or Hybrid mode.

 <a id="install-the-polyspatial-packages"></a>
 ## Install the PolySpatial packages